 - Wear shoes everywhere.
 I’m not proud of it, but Crocs became my house slippers during the pregnancy.
 (Rec’d by my podiatrist, not, obvs, chosen for style.)

 - If you can, stop carrying a shoulder bag or diaper bag — switch to a backpack instead to better position the weight.
 Lighten the load as much as possible.
 I really got into my Mosey backpack during my pregnancy.
-(2019 Update – Check out some of our favorite backpacks for work!)
+(2020 Update – Some of our favorite diaper bags happen to be backpacks!)

 - Put a banker’s box (filled with books or papers — or something fancier, but that height) under your feet at your desk.
 Something about the height helped and it also helped me keep my legs uncrossed.

 - If you have a choice of seating choose the one that puts you at a 90 degree angle or less, not more than that.
 I stopped sitting on my couch and switched instead to a chair that felt better.

 With all of these changes, my pain never got above a 4 during my second pregnancy.
 It probably also helped that I gained much less weight with this pregnancy than with my first (20 pounds versus 35 pounds).

 (There was the exception of one awful weekend where we traveled to my parents’ house — I blame the fact that I didn’t have any of the ergonomic improvements, wasn’t wearing shoes in their house, was getting into and out of their SUV, and didn’t have the best choice of seating in general.)
 Something got out of alignment and was tortuously painful the entire weekend.
 I tried sleeping in my belts , but it felt like it was preserving the misalignment.
 Fortunately, things popped back into place when I got back home.
 The specialist I saw also said that a good PT would be able to work with me if it popped out of alignment again — something about pushing and pulling my legs to help the pubic bone pop back into place.)